davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 <p class="comment r2">
 794: note a recent paper by Leutkemeyer et al (2016; Tectonophysics) shows
-     fluid transport along the SAF fracture network is downward from the surface, which may actually be cooler ... </p>
+     fluid transport along the SAF fracture network is downward from the surface, which may actually be cooler ...
+<span>This doesn't seem to show *no* upward fluid transport, just that meteoric fluids dominate.
+However, the main interest is in the entire Neogene margin.
+I can take out the claim altogether if that seems appropriate.</span></p>

 <p class="comment r1">
 Salinia’s Late Cretaceous history - involving detaching from the southern Sierra Nevada and being shed some ~50 km to the SSW - likely has a lot to do with it (Wood and Saleeby, 1997 and me et al., 2012).
 During this extensional episode, the Salinian basement was pervasively fractured, which likely made it permeable to fluids/heat.
 The southern Sierra Nevada, on the other hand, escaped pervasive fracturing given that it was in the footwall of the Late Cretaceous detachment system.
 As a result it is characterized by low heat flow.
+<span class="fixed">Thanks, made sure to mention this history</span>
 </p>

 <p class="comment r2"> 800-802: redundant </p>